 Tevye: I understand, I understand, because I said yes to Motel and Tzeitel you feel you also have the right, but my answer is still no.

 Perchik: No, Reb Tevye.
 You don't understand.
 We're not asking for your permission.

-Troubled Sympathetic Bigot: Tevye is constantly struggling with his belief in tradition versus his three daughters' yearning for liberation.
-He manages to accept the first two of them (who want to chose their own husbands, but within their own ethnic group), but draws the line with the third (who falls in love with a Christian).
-With this daughter, Tevye is shown to be on the edge of committing Honor-Related Abuse: but he never carries it out, making him a failed patriarch but keeping him from becoming a failed human beingnote He fully disowns her in the original stories, see Values Dissonance on the YMMV page.
+- Troubled Sympathetic Bigot: Tevye is constantly struggling with his belief in tradition versus his three daughters' yearning for liberation.
+He manages to accept the first two of them (who want to choose their own husbands, but within their own ethnic group), but draws the line with the third (who falls in love with a Christian).
+With this daughter, Tevye is shown to be on the edge of committing Honor-Related Abuse: but he never carries it out, making him a failed patriarch but keeping him from becoming a failed human beingnote .

 - Vodka Drunkenski: In "To Life", Tevye and Lazar Wolf join their Russian compatriots in getting royally smashed to celebrate Tzeitel's engagement.